Bean-to-Bar

 Really fair chocolates - this is how you find the right one

 Our first and most important concern at Theyo is to introduce more people to really good chocolate.
 For us, really good means above all: really fair, sustainably produced and super tasty!
-Nevertheless, we also know that switching Milka & Co is not that easy right away.
-That's why we're being asked more and more frequently for comparable – but fairer – chocolate alternatives.
+Nevertheless, we also know that switching from Milka & Co is not that easy straight away.
+That's why we're asked more and more often about comparable - but fair - chocolate alternatives.

-In order to find your future favorite chocolate, you can think about which chocolates you have eaten the most in the past.
+To find your future favorite chocolate, you can think about which chocolates you have enjoyed most so far.
 What did you particularly like about her?
 Was it particularly creamy or particularly intensely chocolatey?
-Or maybe you don't have a favorite type of chocolate yet and would like to start fresh in the world of fine chocolate?
-In any case, it's important to note what you're generally looking for as a first clue.
-In the next step, you can look at the following list and see what suggestions we make to make the changeover as easy as possible for you.
-In any case, it always makes sense to do a little tasting.
-On the one hand because it's just fun ;) and on the other hand because that's the best way to find out what you really like.
-Always try one or two of your "go-to" regular supermarket chocolates to compare.
+Or maybe you don't have a favorite type of chocolate yet and would like to get a fresh start into the world of fine chocolate?
+In any case, it is important to note what you are generally looking for as a first clue.
+In the next step you can look at the following list and see what suggestions we make to make the change as easy as possible for you.
+In any case, it always makes sense to do a small tasting.
+On the one hand, because it's just fun ;) and on the other hand, because it's the best way to find out what you really like.
+While you’re at it, always try one or two of your “go-to” regular supermarket chocolates for comparison.

 fair, dark chocolate Really fair chocolate?
 The search is worth it!